t03r1cht/wordnet-pass-analysis/README.md

 ## To Do

+- [ ] Write finished lists to intermediate files (Intermediate Lemma List Format `.ill`) so we don't need to lookup those lists again.
+New lists can be appended as `.ill` files.
+  - [ ] Also store the file hash in the `.ill` file so we can detect modifications in already existing lists.
+If lists that already have corresponding `.ill` files were appended with new lemmas, reload and decode the `.ill` file and only lookup the diff (appended lemmas)
+- [ ] Write proposition on how to classify Synsets in WordNet (is a cat and dog an animal (level + 1) or rather a vertebrae (level + 2)?)
+- [ ] Transform WordNet recursion to iteration, since iterations are generally more CPU intensive than iterations (each recursion step reserves its own stack frame)

+## Done

 - [x] Permutations of each lemma
 - [x] Plot the results
 - [x] Subsume the hit results for each class.
 Subsume only the "vanilla" lemmas or also their translations?